 3. It supplies me with wisdom to make the best possible choices on any given day (Psalm 119:97-100).

 As the number of verses I’ve memorized grows, so does my ability to draw from the wisdom that God’s Word offers.
 In any given moment, I’m able to remember a verse that may give me the direction I need in my specific situation.
-As a result, I am better equipped to meet the needs of my family because each verse I memorize is useful for teaching, rebuking, correcting, and training me in righteousness — helping me to be a better wife and mother (2 Timothy 3:16).
+As a result, I am better equipped to meet the needs of my family because each verse I memorize is useful for teaching, rebuking, correcting, and training me in righteousness — helping me to be a better spouse and parent (2 Timothy 3:16).

 4. It helps me to think about the excellent and praiseworthy (Philippians 4:8).

 Memorizing Scripture gives me something edifying to meditate on throughout each day.
 God calls us to dwell on “Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable — if anything is excellent or praiseworthy — think about such things” (Philippians 4:8).
 If I get burdened or overwhelmed, focusing my thoughts on my memory verses encourages me and strengthens me like nothing else.

 5. My daily downtime counts for eternity and will endure forever (Ephesians 5:16, 1 Peter 1:25).

 Whether I’m waiting in line, running errands, stuck in traffic, or doing household chores, I can make the most of it by setting my mind on learning or reviewing my memory verses.
 I love knowing that the time I spend memorizing Scripture will never return void (Isaiah 55:11).
 God is using every verse hidden in my heart in countless ways.